enescerrahoglu/template_app_bloc/README.md

 # Template App with [flutter_bloc](https://pub.dev/packages/flutter_bloc)

 🇺🇸 This project provides an application template using the bloc state management method with Flutter.
-The project includes user CRUD (Create, Read, Update, Delete) operations and authentication, serving as a realistic example for real-world scenarios.\
+The project includes user CRUD (Create, Read, Update, Delete) operations and authentication, serving as a realistic example for real-world scenarios.
-🇹🇷 Bu proje, Flutter ile bloc state management yöntemini kullanarak bir uygulama şablonu sağlar.
-Proje, kullanıcı CRUD (Create, Read, Update, Delete) işlemleri ve kimlik doğrulama işlemlerini içerir ve gerçek dünya senaryolarına uygun bir örnek sunar.

 ## Getting Started